Self Driving Cars vs. ‘Shabby’ Roadways

 While “on a good road in daylight” cameras are sufficient to distinguish different elements of the roadway, “without lane markings, the car needs more technology.”

 Thus, a self-driving car reliant on cameras alone would not fare well on a faded or unkempt roadway.
+If you have been injured in a Buffalo car accident contact us today for a free consultation.

 Radar and LiDAR fill this void.
 These technologies can give self-driving cars their bearings by, for example, “[t]riangulating between trees to the right, boulders to the left, and other vehicles ahead…”